BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSB/fiddlerCrab.md

 ### Recording Electrical Activity
 1. **Inserting Electrodes:** Insert the electrodes into the leg, one at the top of the femur and the other at the bottom of the femur near the knee joint.
 2. **Connecting Equipment:** Connect the SpikerBox to your recording device and open the Spike Recorder app.
-3. **Recording Activity:** Flip the “ON” switch on the SpikerBox and observe the neuron's action potentials in real-time.
+3. **Recording Activity:** Rotate the “ON” switch on the SpikerBox and listen for spontaneous neuronal action potentials.
+Also, observe the signal trace on the Spike Recorder App to determine if you can see spikes.
 4. **Brush the Leg:** Use a toothpick or small coffee stirrer to gently poke the leg and observe changes in electrical activity.

 ### Data Analysis